ProsperousHeart/Basics-Boot-Camp/docs/tutorials/mkdocs-hooks-and-jupyterlite-images.md

 ### Automated Verification

-The hook in [`hooks/copy_images.py`](../../hooks/copy_images.py) includes built-in verification that prints the number of files copied.
+The hook includes built-in verification that prints the number of files copied.
 Look for this message in your build output:

 ```
 ✓ Copied X files from docs/IMGs to site/jupyterlite/files/IMGs